Fraternities at MSU

 In 1776, Phi Beta Kappa, the first American society to bear a Greek-letter name, was born at the College of William and Mary in Williamsburg, Va.
 Like the fraternities of today, it had a ritual that was secret to all but its members, as well as a secret motto, grip and password.

-Montana State University is proud to be home to seven nationally recognized fraternities.
+Montana State University is proud to be home to eight nationally recognized fraternities.
 Each fraternity at MSU maintains similar goals and values, but also commits time, effort, and money to individual charities and organizations.
 Fraternity life at MSU can be described as fun, memorable, and life long.
 Members of MSU fraternities are not members for just four years, they are members for life.

 If you are interested in learning more about the different fraternities at MSU, please go to their local websites, or contact them directly.
 All chapters are always willing to give a house tour and educate students more about life as a fraternity brother.
 Click on the links below to learn more about each chapter.